olivierlabayle/nxf-susie-coloc/README.md

 ## Running the Pipeline

 Update the Nextflow profile and `run.config` file as desired, then run.
+The following `eddiedev` is meant to run on the Eddie cluster and will mount the source code in the singularity image for development purposes (to be used with `USE_SYSIMAGE=false`).

 ```bash
 nextflow run main.nf -profile eddiedev -resume -c run.config